Guidance for Fitness to Study Procedures

 • Students have the right to be informed of the process and to provide input on decisions affecting them.

-• Students may appeal decisions made under this policy through the university’s appeals process.
+• Students may appeal decisions made under this policy through the University’s appeals process.

 IV.
 Related Documents and Forms